adamfowleruk/mljs/planning.md

     - Default REST Server search options set up (constraints)
    - Refactor: Move widgets' use of 960.css out in to a Layout instance, as config options on the assignment itself (not widget or layout)

-Targets for 1.9 (Sep 2014) Interim Release - Theme: Documentation
+Targets for 2.1 (Jan 2015) Interim Release - Theme: Documentation
  - Missed 1.2 (Dec 2013) - Medium Priority - targets
   - Docs: Tutorials
    - (Emil Zegers) RDB2RDF quick start tutorial